odino/nikki/README.md

 will open the browser at `http://localhost:9123/tmp`

-If you feel lost, simply run a `nikki --help` and get some comfort.
+If you feel lost, simply run a `nikki --help` and get some comfort;
+in any case, upon booting, you will find a `nikki.log` file in nikki's root directory: in case of errors, have a look there.

 ## Configuration